esandford/EightBitTransit/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-phasefolder could always use more documentation, whether as part of the
+EightBitTransit could always use more documentation, whether as part of the
-official phasefolder docs, in docstrings, or even on the web in blog posts,
+official EightBitTransit docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback